Status: Active Program

 - Educating the next generation of humanitarian actors to have the knowledge and skills to provide services for children in complex humanitarian crises

-- Convening national and international stakeholders to advance research and programmatic priorities context and share best practices for the healthcare of children in the humanitarian
+- Convening national and international stakeholders to advance research and programmatic priorities context and share best practices for the healthcare of children in humanitarian settings

 Liberia Ebola Response